wu-lee/rushkoff-archive/docs/_articles/the-medium-is-the-message-getting-over-race-and-nation.md

 In an effort to appear more like their contemporaries, Jews in the Reform movement made the synagogue into something like a church: the rabbis donned robes and stood on a stage, ministering the religion to their congregations.
 But this distanced Jews from their texts.
 Jews regressed to a childlike state, and transferred parental authority onto their rabbis.
 Judaism became more of a religion to be ministered than a negotiation with which to be engaged.
 The shul—literally "school"—became a “temple.”
 Active study was replaced by monotone responsive reading.

-ich

-? is hat

-who

-rter

-on for

-ers

-the

-the cael

-the also

-their rabbis.
-Judais a negot "schoo

-'hat Ige,

-tone responsive reading.

-320 WHAT ISRAEL MEANS TO ME

-Finally, the establishment of Israel—though perhaps a necessar way of saving Jewish bodies from continued persecution in Europe has also affected Jews' relationship to their religion.
-By equatino Judaism with Israel or, worse, seeing Israel as a prerequisite for the coming of the Messiah, we concretize an otherwise abstract religion in the realities of State.
+Finally, the establishment of Israel—though perhaps a necessary way of saving Jewish bodies from continued persecution in Europe—has also affected Jews' relationship to their religion.
+By equating Judaism with Israel or, worse, seeing Israel as a prerequisite for the coming of the Messiah, we concretize an otherwise abstract religion in the realities of State.
 We turn Torah into proof of a land claim, and sacrifice its more allegorical function.
-We start to think of ourselves as a people "chosen” by “God” to own a particular stretch of land rather than as the carriers of a universal truth that transcends nation, race, and even religion.
+We start to think of ourselves as a people "chosen” by “God” to own a particular stretch of land—rather than as the carriers of a universal truth that transcends nation, race, and even religion.

 We end up with our own nation to protect and our own flag to wave, just like everybody else.
 In a sense, it is the ultimate form of assimilation.